 Based on your conviction by civil authorities you were processed for an administrative discharge.
-In connection with this processing, you elected to waive your right to have your case heard by an administrative discharge board.
-On 15 August 1980 the discharge authority approved the recommendation of your commanding officer that you be discharged for misconduct with a discharge under other than honorable conditions.
-You were so discharged on 3 March 1981.
+In connection with this processing you elected to waive your right to have your case heard by an administrative discharge board.
+On 8 July 1970 the discharge authority approved the recommendation of your commanding officer that you be discharged for misconduct with an undesirable discharge.
+You were so discharged on 16 July 1970.

-In its review of your application the Board carefully weighed all potentially mitigating factors, such as your youth, period of good service and your contentions that you have been a good citizen for many years.
-The Board found that these factors and contentions were not sufficient to warrant recharacterization of your discharge given your repeated misconduct, lengthy period of unauthorized absence and especially your conviction by civil authorities of a serious offense.
+In its review of your application the Board carefully weighed all potentially mitigating factors, such as your contention, in effect, that you were improperly discharged because you were arrested by civil authorities for a minor offense while home on emergency leave.
+The Board found that these factors and contentions were not sufficient to warrant recharacterization of your discharge given your period of unauthorized absence and especially your conviction by civil authorities of theft.
+The Board noted that there is no evidence of emergency leave in the record.
+Since you never returned to the Marine Corps, the record shows that you were an unauthorized absentee from 2 February 1970 until your discharge, a period of about 134 days.
 The Board concluded that the discharge was proper as issued and no change is warranted.